-- Email pitt&sherry@stopline.com.au - Calling the hotline number 1300 30 45 50 within Australia or +61 3 9811 3275 (overseas reverse charges) during business hours (0800 - 2000, Mon - Fri AEST) - Visiting online https://www.pittsherry.stoplinereport.com - By post to pitt&sherry c/o Stopline, Locked Bag 8, Hawthorn, Vic 3122 - By facsimile to pitt&sherry, c/o Stopline +61 3 9882 4480
+- Email pittsh@stopline.com.au - Calling the hotline number 1300 30 45 50 within Australia during business hours (0800 2000, Mon Fri AEST) - Search for Stopline in the iTunes App Store or Google Play to download the free app and submit a disclosure - Visiting online https://pittsh.stoplinereport.com/ - By post to pitt&sherry c/o Stopline, PO Box 403, Diamond Creek, VIC 3089

-The independent whistleblowing service operator will provide the details of your disclosure to the WPO for action and/or referral.
+The independent whistleblowing service operator will provide the details of your disclosure to the Whistleblower Protection Officer (WPO) for action and/or referral.
 Reports may be made anonymously but if you provide your contact details to the independent whistleblowing service operator those contact details will only be provided to the WPO if you consent.

-Calls will be received by the hotline service on recognised business days between 0800 - 2000 AEST (AEST).
+Calls will be received by the hotline service on recognised business days between 0800 - 2000 AEST.
 Any messages left will be responded to within one working day.
 The operators taking the call on this hotline are not associated with pitt&sherry Group.
-They are trained and experienced specialists dedicated to dealing with Whistleblowers and their concerns.
+They are trained and experienced specialists dedicated to dealing with Disclosers and their concerns.